karimkaylani/karimkaylani/README.md

 Software Engineer
 -----------------------------

 Hi, I'm Karim!
 I'm studying computer science at UC Berkeley and I love all things software.
-I especially love to build it whether it's developing the flagship product at Alteryx during my internship or creating my viral passion project **[Lyricdle](https://github.com/karimkaylani/lyricdle)** – as well as teach it to other students as a TA for UC Berkeley’s CS 88.
-I'm also super passionate about music and love to play guitar and collect vinyl.
+I especially love to build it, like developing the flagship product at Alteryx during my internship & building **[Lyricdle](https://github.com/karimkaylani/lyricdle)**, as well as teach it to other students as a TA for UC Berkeley’s CS 88.
+I'm also super passionate about music and love to play guitar and go to shows.
 Please don't hesitate to reach out! :)

 * 🌍 Based in the San Francisco Bay Area
 * 🎓 UC Berkeley Computer Science, Class of 2024